trilitech/tezos-developer-docs/docs/tutorials/running-the-dal-as-a-weeklynet-baker-in-5-steps/run-dal-node.md

 curl http://localhost:10732/p2p/gossipsub/topics
 ```

 In particular, it won't collect the shards assigned to our baker until it is subscribed to the corresponding topics.
-We could explicitly instruct the DAL node to subscribe to them by launching it in attester profile (by adding the `--attester-profiles="$MY_BAKER"` option) but this is not required because the baker daemon will automatically ask the DAL to subscribe to the relevent topics anyway.
+Don't worry, the baker daemon will automatically ask the DAL to subscribe to the relevant topics.